CURE OM Patient Registry

 The Melanoma Research Foundation's CURE OM initiative is preparing to launch a national registry in 2017!
 It will capture comprehensive information on genetics, disease characteristics, environment, types of treatments, physical outcomes and quality of life.
 It will also inform research initiatives focused on policy, patient preferences and standards of care.
 CURE OM has partnered with the ocular melanoma patient community, academic institutions and healthcare providers to improve clinical care, patient outcomes and quality of life.

-The ocular melanoma community has raised funds to employ an experienced patient registry consultant, put together a working group comprised of patients, caregivers and ocular melanoma clinicians and researchers, as well as begin the process of developing the CURE OM Patient Registry.
+The ocular melanoma community has raised funds to employ an experienced patient registry consultant, put together a Patient Registry Working Group comprised of patients, caregivers and ocular melanoma clinicians and researchers, as well as begin the process of developing the CURE OM Patient Registry.